Champagne Lilbert-Fils, Côte des Blancs

 The written record has the Lilbert family cultivating vines around its hilltop village of Cramant in 1746, and it’s probably a fair bet that they were there sometime before that (the oldest part of their 23-foot-deep cellar dates from 1712).
 The record further shows that as early as 1907 the family bottled its own wine for commercial sale.
 Despite such longevity, the house of Lilbert is tiny: it farms a mere 3.5 hectares of vines (this figure translates into 8.6 acres, and unfortunately our old back label erroneously states 9.4 acres).

 Bertrand Lilbert and his father Georges make only grand cru blanc de blancs from 100% Chardonnay.
-Their annual production averages 2,000 twelve-pack cases.
+Their annual production averages 2,300 twelve-pack cases.
 To put this in perspective, the house of Moët & Chandon pumps out 25 million cases each year.
 Unlike Moët, the Lilberts make all of their wine from their own vineyards, which break down into 15 parcels in the grand cru villages of Oiry (10% of their total plantation), Chouilly (30%), and Cramant (60%) on the Côte des Blancs.
+The vine age average is 45 years old.

 Note that Cramant should not be confused with crémant.
 Crémant once used to be a term reserved for a style of Champagne with less pressure–and indeed the village of Cramant has a tradition of making wine in such a style, so much so that Lilbert’s Perle was once labeled as Crémant de Cramant.
 But those days are gone and now crémant legally refers to all méthode Champenoise wine made within France but outside of the Champagne appellation.